SanjayCreator11/Learning-JAVA-Scripts/README.md

 # Learning-JAVA-Scripts
 This Repo will be Helpful for JAVA Scripts Beginners.
-Contains Basic Codes for Beginners to Analise and See the Function .
+Contains Basic Codes for Beginners to Analise and See the Function of the code .